electricsquare/raymarching-workshop/readme.md

 }
 ```

 One great way to inspect normals is by displaying them as though they represented color.
-This is what a sphere should look like when displaying its scaled and biased normal (brought from [-1, 1] into [0, 1])
+This is what a sphere should look like when displaying its scaled and biased normal (brought from `[-1, 1]` into `[0, 1]` since your monitor can't display negative colour values)

 ```cpp
 col = N * vec3(0.5) + vec3(0.5);